Comparisons12 min read

 Try HubSpot

-HubSpot has been around since 2006, and at this point it's basically an institution in the CRM world.
+HubSpot has been around since 2006, and at this point it's basically a household name in the CRM world.
 What started as a marketing tool has evolved into one of the most comprehensive customer platforms on the market.
-Honestly, I think HubSpot's brand reputation sometimes overshadows how genuinely good the core product is — people either worship it or dismiss it, and both camps are missing nuance.
-The free CRM is legitimately impressive — I've seen startups run on it for 2-3 years without paying a cent.
+And honestly, I think HubSpot's brand reputation sometimes overshadows how genuinely good the core product actually is — people either worship it or dismiss it, and both camps miss the nuance.
+The free CRM?
+It's legitimately impressive.
+I've seen startups run on it for 2-3 years without paying a cent.

 Key Features